-Paul Warren is in his ninth season as an assistant coach for the UC San Diego men’s volleyball program in 2015.
-He is currently a volunteer while pursuing other business ventures, after spending the previous two years as head coach Kevin Ring's top assistant.
+Paul Warren is in his 11th season as an assistant coach for the University of California San Diego men's volleyball program in 2017.
+He spent the 2013 and 2014 campaigns as head coach Kevin Ring's top assistant, before taking on other business ventures.

 The 2013 and 2014 Tritons posted program-best fourth-place finishes at the annual UC Santa Barbara Asics Invitational.
-In 2013, UCSD achieved its first-ever season sweep of USC, the 2012 national runner-up.
-The Tritons have boasted all-time highs of seven and eight Mountain Pacific Sports Federation (MPSF) All-Academic honorees over the past two years.
+In 2013, UC San Diego achieved its first-ever season sweep of USC, the 2012 national runner-up.
+The Tritons boasted 15 Mountain Pacific Sports Federation (MPSF) All-Academic honorees over the two years, including an all-time high of eight in 2014.

-Warren helped guide the 2012 Tritons to a 9-19 overall record and ninth place in the MPSF with a 6-16 ledger.
-UCSD posted upsets over No. 3 UCLA, No. 9 Long Beach State, No. 11 Hawai’i, No. 12 UC Santa Barbara and No. 13 Cal State Northridge.
+Warren aided the 2012 Tritons to a 9-19 overall record and ninth place in the MPSF with a 6-16 ledger.
+UCSD posted upsets over No. 3 UCLA, No. 9 Long Beach State, No. 11 Hawai'i, No. 12 UC Santa Barbara and No. 13 Cal State Northridge.
 The team strung together an unprecedented five-match win streak in league play, three of those victories coming on the road.
-For the second straight year, the Tritons climbed to as high as No. 11 in the AVCA national poll.
+For the second straight year, the Tritons climbed to as high as No. 11 in the national poll.

-UCSD finished with five MPSF wins in 2011, producing upsets at defending national champion and fourth-ranked Stanford, at No. 5 UCLA, at No. 7 UC Irvine, at No. 11 Pepperdine and at home against No. 11 Hawai’i.
+UCSD finished with five MPSF wins in 2011, producing upsets at defending national champion and fourth-ranked Stanford, at No. 5 UCLA, at No. 7 UC Irvine, at No. 11 Pepperdine, and at home against No. 11 UH.
 The sweep at Stanford marked not only the Tritons' first-ever triumph at Maples Pavilion, but also snapped an 18-match home win streak for the Cardinal.

 On March 24, 2011, UCSD hosted third-ranked Ohio State and took a four-set victory over the Buckeyes, who went on to win the national championship.
 Senior setter Phil Bannan was a second-team All-MPSF selection after becoming UCSD's all-time leader in assists and service aces.
 Middle Calvin Ross took over as the school's career leader in blocks.
 Four Tritons were named MPSF All-Academic.